getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 `maximum(20, 6 x average events per minute over the last 24 hours)`

-**Note:** The 24 hour window ends at the beginning of the current hour, not at the current minute.
+_The 24 hour window ends at the beginning of the current hour, not at the current minute._

 What this means is that if you experience a spike, we will temporarily protect you, but if the increase in volume is sustained, the spike protection limit will gradually increase until Sentry finally accepts all events.